 - A greenhouse gas up to 86 times more potent than carbon dioxide over 20 years, and a major contributor to climate change;

 - Detrimental to human health, and known to lead to increase asthma attacks in children;

 - Can make other respiratory issues—like lung disease and emphysema—worse.

 How can we fix this?

 Because of these issues, we need federal regulations to clean up our air.
-Recently, the Environmental Protection Agency released regulations addressing methane pollution from new oil and gas wells, but more regulations are needed to clean up oil and gas operations on public lands.
+Under the Obama administration, the Interior Department’s Bureau of Land Management finalized regulations reducing methane pollution from oil and gas extraction.